 Combine 1 Tbsp. olive oil and half the garlic (reserve remaining for sauce) in a mixing bowl.

-Spread olive oil-garlic mixture on cut sides of baguette and place on prepared baking sheet.
-Bake until golden brown, 7-9 minutes.
+Place baguette on re-foiled baking sheet, cut side up.
+Spread olive oil-garlic mixture on cut side.
+Bake until golden brown, 5-7 minutes.

-While garlic bread bakes, cut peppers into ¼" dice.
+While garlic bread bakes, cut roasted red peppers into ¼" dice.

 Make the Sauce

 Place a medium non-stick pan over medium heat.
 Add 1 tsp. olive oil and shallot to hot pan.
-Cook until beginning to caramelize, 3-5 minutes.
+Stir often until shallot begins to caramelize, 3-5 minutes.

 Add remaining garlic and red pepper flakes (to taste).
 Cook until aromatic, 30-60 seconds.

-Stir in pasta water, cream, tomato paste, and roasted red peppers and any accumulated juices.
-Cook until thick enough to coat back of a spoon, 2-3 minutes.
+Stir in pasta cooking water, cream, tomato paste, and roasted red peppers and any accumulated juices.
+Stir occasionally until thick enough to coat the back of a spoon, 2-3 minutes.

 Season with ½ tsp. salt.
 Remove from burner.